Dale L. Wilcox

 Prior to FAIR, Mr. Wilcox worked with Judicial Watch (JW) for more than ten years where he held the positions of senior counsel and Of Counsel with JW’s national headquarters in Washington, DC and Executive Director of JW’s Mid-Atlantic Regional Headquarters in Norfolk, Virginia.
 In this regard, he was involved in several seminal JW investigations that uncovered government corruption, waste, fraud, and abuse, including the Filegate, Chinagate, Commercegate, and Pardongate scandals, litigated numerous FOIA lawsuits that forced release of important government records, including the CCTV camera footage of American Airlines Flight 77 hitting the Pentagon on 9/11 and documents establishing government abuse and incompetence relating to the handling of the anthrax letters sent to members of Congress, and successfully litigated a variety of high-profile, complex, often difficult to win cases, including a whistleblower and discrimination lawsuit on behalf of a Hispanic Immigration and Naturalization Service special agent involved in the Elian Gonzalez matter and a whistleblower lawsuit on behalf of a senior government official whose waste, fraud, and abuse disclosures caused Congress to suspend paying its United Nations dues in the latter 1990s.

 Prior to joining JW, Mr. Wilcox’s law practice mainly concentrated on civil rights where he successfully challenged as unconstitutional the newly enacted campaign finance schemes in the States of Arkansas, Colorado, and North Carolina.
 In addition, he successfully represented members of the United States House of Representatives and Indiana House of Representatives in actions before the Federal Election Commission on campaign finance issues and in recount and contest proceedings.
 He is a cum laude graduate of the Regent University School of Law and earned his Bachelor of Arts degree in political science with a minor in philosophy from the University of Louisville.
-He is a member of the bars of the United States Supreme Court, United States Courts of Appeal for the Fourth, Fifth, Seventh, Tenth, Eleventh and District of Columbia Circuits, District Courts for the Northern and Southern Districts of Indiana, and Supreme Court of the State of Indiana (Mr. Wilcox’s admission to the District of Columbia Bar is pending, during which time he is under the direct supervision of a District of Columbia Bar member).
+He is a member of the bars of the United States Supreme Court, United States Courts of Appeal for the Fourth, Fifth, Seventh, Ninth, Tenth, Eleventh and District of Columbia Circuits, District Courts for the Northern and Southern Districts of Indiana, and Supreme Court of the State of Indiana (Mr. Wilcox’s admission to the District of Columbia Bar is pending, during which time he is under the direct supervision of a District of Columbia Bar member).